sg-s/cryptoparty/README.md

 ### What is free software?

 [Free software](http://www.fsf.org/about/what-is-free-software) is software that gives you, the user, the freedom to share, study and modify it.
 Free software is necessary for computer security: *only* with free software can security be based not on blind trust, but on verifiable facts.
+If you can't verify, you can't trust.

 We use the word "free" here as in "freedom", not as in "free beer".